 Always use a natural peanut butter, making sure there are no funny ingredients or added oils.
 My favourite natural peanut butter is 100% natural and does NOT separate – there is no oil on the top and no stirring is required.
 Using salted peanut butter omits the need to add salt to this recipe.
 Salt helps to enhance the flavour of the cookie; if your peanut butter is unsalted, add 1/4 teaspoon of salt to the recipe.

 Notes For Three Ingredient Peanut Butter Cookies

-This recipe uses a flax-egg instead of egg.
+This recipe uses a flax-egg instead of an egg.
 Flax-eggs are convenient for when you don’t have eggs on hand, or if you prefer not to use eggs (vegan, ethical reasons).
-The best flax-egg recipe I have found is 1 tablespoon of ground-flax to 2 1/2 tablespoons of water.
+The best flax-egg recipe I have found is 1 tablespoon of ground flax to 2 1/2 tablespoons of water.

 Honey can be used in this recipe in place of maple syrup.
 When using honey in baking always reduce the temperature by 25°Fahrenheit as honey makes baked goods brown more easily.
 The cooking time may need to be increased by 5 to 7 minutes.

 Can I Use Almond Butter Instead of Peanut Butter?

 Almond butter (or any other nut butter) can replace the peanut butter in the recipe at a 1:1 ratio.
 For a nut-free cookie try tahini paste or sunflower seed butter.

 All Recipes is the first recipe that comes up for Three Ingredient Peanut Butter Cookies.
 This version contains refined sugar, egg, and makes up to 20 small cookies (not specified).
 This recipe has been adapted to use no refined sugar, and no egg (vegan alternative).
 I have found that the recipe forms 8 good-sized cookies that are nice and satisfying.
 The larger cookies require a longer baking time.